DynaMoHack/DynaHack/doc/README.oprops.md

 even sure it considers enchantment, let alone a way to consider attack properties.

-DynaHack includes the sortloot patch which makes browsing large piles of objects much easier.
+DynaMoHack includes the sortloot patch which makes browsing large piles of objects much easier.
 It should probably give priority to objects that have properties, especially given their current rarity; right now the only distinction they get from mundane objects is their different name.